-How infectious is active tuberculosis?
+How contagious is tuberculosis?

-A person with active TB disease in the lungs will cough and sneeze TB germs (bacteria) into the air, which can infect others.
+A person with active tuberculosis disease in the lungs will cough and sneeze TB germs (bacteria) into the air, which can infect others.
 To catch TB you normally need close and prolonged contact with a person who has active TB in the lungs.
 So, the people most likely to be infected will be those in the same house or same family.
 In the UK, if someone is diagnosed with TB then health workers will arrange TB tests for their close contacts.

 How is tuberculosis diagnosed?

 Diagnosing tuberculosis (TB) is sometimes straightforward, but the diagnosis may be more difficult for some people.
 In general, the diagnosis is made by looking at the clinical picture (your symptoms and a doctor's examination), combined with the results of certain tests.
 To start with, you will usually have a chest X-ray and/or a tuberculin skin test, followed by phlegm (sputum) tests.